mwchase/class-namespaces/README.rst

 * Various ways of putting a Namespace in a Namespace that I didn't see an obvious way to handle.
 In particular...

   * There is no way to put an established namespace directly into another namespace.

+Things that might work:

+* New namespace features in Python 3.6.
+Current testing is spotty.